-When it comes to duck feed, one thing is essential: the animals are absolutely omnivores.
+When it comes to duck feed, one thing is particularly important: the animals are absolutely omnivores.
 What appears edible to them is also destroyed.
 And no, ducks aren’t vegetarians either.
-On the contrary, if you choose between green fodder and a snail, you will give preference to the snail.
+On the contrary: if you have the choice between green fodder and a snail, for example, you will definitely give preference to the snail.
 In principle, all duck species cover a significant proportion of their protein requirements from animal proteins.
 It is not for nothing that ducks for snail control are kept in many German gardens.
 The animals are thus something like natural pest fighters.
-What applies to running ducks, in principle, also applies to all other types of ducks.
-In this article, we explain What do ducks eat?
+What applies to running ducks, in principle, also applies to all other types of duck.
+In the following article, we get to know about What do ducks eat?
 So please don’t skip the article from anywhere and read it carefully because it will be very useful for all of you guys.

 - other green plants